heroku/kafka-packaging-scripts/README.md

     # ^ Vagrant will hang here

 **Note for Mac OS 10.11.1 (El Capitan) users:**
 Apple changed the way the user interacts with system files.
-If the NFS folder do not work, disable the System Integrity Protection (SIP) and add the `-N` parameter to `/System/Library/LaunchDaemons/com.apple.nfsd.plist` like shown below.
+If the NFS folders do not work, disable the System Integrity Protection (SIP) and add the `-N` parameter to `/System/Library/LaunchDaemons/com.apple.nfsd.plist` like shown below.
 Afterwards you can re-enable SIP again.

     <array>
        <string>/sbin/nfsd</string>